EllinghamTech/ai_toolkit/README.md

 The response object exposes the stop reason and a chronologically ordered list of results via `#results`.
 Each element of this array is one of three objects:
-`AiToolkit::Response::MessageResult` for LLM messages, `AiToolkit::Response::ToolRequest`
+`AiToolkit::MessageResult` for LLM messages, `AiToolkit::ToolRequest`
-for tool calls requested by the LLM, and `AiToolkit::Response::ToolResponse` for the data returned back to the model from executed tools.
+for tool calls requested by the LLM, and `AiToolkit::ToolResponse` for the data returned back to the model from executed tools.

 Enabling automatic tool looping is as easy as: